 This exhibition was curated by Moira McKee, EXCAVO Fine Arts (www.excavo.ca)

-Listen to the audio clip of the interview with Georg where he talks about her painting “Date with Death”.
+Listen to the audio clip of the interview with Georg where he talks about his painting “Date with Death”.